aleenapm/aleenapm/README.md

 ### 🧠 About Me

-- 🔭 Currently learning TypeScript, WebRTC & Clean Architecture
+- 🔭 Currently learning MERN full-stack
 - 🧑‍💻 Focused on building powerful full-stack applications
 - 💡 Passionate about problem-solving and mastering system design
-- 📦 Practicing DSA + MongoDB + Advanced Node.js for interviews
-- 💰 Goal: Land a high-paying full-stack role and build passive income projects

 ---